Food Exit Recipes

 Honey drizzle on berry chia pudding

 Don’t have much time?
 No problem!
-It only takes 10 minutes to prepare the night before, giving you a hassle-free breakfast in the morning.
+It only takes 5 minutes to prepare the night before, giving you a hassle-free breakfast in the morning.
 It's perfect for meal prep and can be customized with any of your favorite berries.
 Whether you prefer a classic chia pudding with fruit or a creamy yogurt chia seed pudding, these easy recipes make the perfect chia pudding for breakfast.
 Layer your pudding with fresh or frozen fruits like berries, mango, or kiwi for a vibrant, flavorful twist.
 Packed with protein, fiber, and antioxidants, it’s a satisfying option that fuels your morning and keeps you energized throughout the day!
+For extra protein, you can add a scoop of your favourite protein powder too.

 Jump to: